 School begins at 8:00 AM and ends at 2:50 PM.
 Zero period begins at 7:00 AM.

-FCS provides a support system for students to build relationships with each other and staff, and together, we establish a community of compassion.
-Advisory groups meet twice a week and groups are single gender, mixed grade levels, ranging from 8-10 in size.
+FCS provides a support system for students to build relationships with each other and staff; together, we establish a community of compassion.
+Comprised of single-gender, mixed-grade levels, advisory groups range from 8-10 students in size and meet twice a week.
 Advisory focuses on relationship building, academic support, and creating an even richer learning environment.

-FCS offers a specialized two-week (J-Term) session.
-J-Term is an interim between the first and second semesters.
+FCS offers a specialized two-week January Term (J-Term), a session between the first and second semesters.
 This is a time for students to explore new classes beyond the typical college-prep curriculum.
-Potential J-Term opportunities may include psychology, programming, archaeology, script writing, photography, culinary arts, native planting, and internships.
-J-Term concludes with an all-high school retreat in the Santa Cruz mountains.
+Potential J-Term opportunities may include psychology, programming, archaeology, script writing, photography, culinary arts, native planting, and/or internships.
+The term concludes with an all-high school retreat in the Santa Cruz Mountains.

 FCS competes in the Bay County’s League (BCL) in the Bay Area Conference (BAC) in the North Coast Section (NCS) of the California Interscholastic Federation (CIF).
-Our FCS Warriors and Lady Warriors hold 73 League Championships and 8 Section Championships.
-Learn more about athletic opportunities at the high school level.
+Our FCS Warriors and Lady Warriors hold 73 League Championships and eight Section Championships.
+More About High School Athletics.

-The Fine Arts department produces award-winning choral, traditional band, jazz, and hand bell ensembles.
-Music and drama students collaborate to bring professional level Broadway musicals and classic plays to our stage.
+The Fine Arts department produces award-winning choral, traditional band, jazz, and handbell ensembles.
+Music and drama students collaborate to bring professional-level Broadway musicals and classic plays to our stage.
 Choral and instrumental groups tour, perform, and compete at a variety of venues.
-Performing arts options include: Warrior Band, Concert Choir, Dixie Dominus Jazz Band, Jazz Ensemble, Living Water vocal ensemble, and Living Witness hand bell ensemble.
-Learn more about the fine arts opportunities at the secondary level.
+Performing arts opportunites range from band, jazz ensembles, choir, and handbell ensembles.
+More About High School Arts.

-Activities: Sadie Hawkins dance, Intramural competitions, Spirit Week, the Homecoming dance, Worldwide Warrior Week, and Junior Senior Prom.
+Activities: Sadie Hawkins dance, intramural competitions, Spirit Week, homecoming dance, Worldwide Warrior Week, and Junior-Senior Prom.
 Club options include: Debate, Quizbowl, Robotics, Computer Science, California Scholarship Federation (CSF), Science Olympiad, Rotary Interact, United Student Body (USB) Student Council, Dance Club, American Cancer Society Club, Badminton Club, and more.